drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 4. Energy conversion performance

 The energy conversion efficiency of our model system is presented in Fig.13.
-The result shows the time variation of thermal efficiency and almost stable electrical energy efficiency of the system.
-The electrical efficiency of CPV/T module without nanoparticle was 19.5%.
-This photoelectrical conversion efficiency of the CPV/T module was decreased to 18.75%, 14.53%, 12.15% 11.96%, and 3.30% for the 20 ppm, 50 ppm, 95 ppm, 200 ppm and 500 ppm concentration ratio sample solution.
+The results show extensive time variation in thermal efficiency and the almost stable electrical energy efficiency of the system.
+The electrical efficiency of the CPV/T module without nanoparticles was 19.5%.
+This photoelectrical conversion efficiency of the CPV/T module decreased to 18.75%, 14.53%, 12.15% 11.96%, and 3.30% for the 20 ppm, 50 ppm, 95 ppm, 200 ppm and 500 ppm concentration ratio sample solutions, respectively.
 The decrease in electrical efficiency is mainly caused by solar insolation reductions on the CPV module\'s surface.
-The absorbed photon by the concentrated solution contributes to enhancing thermal efficiency that compensates for photoelectrical efficiency reduction.
+The photons absorbed by the concentrated solutions contribute to an enhancement of thermal efficiency that compensates for the photoelectrical efficiency reduction.
 The maximum overall efficiency of the system computed was 46.83%, 50.35% , 65.21 %, 72.27 %, 74.69%, and 85.27% for samples A, B, C, D, E, and F, respectively.

-The usefulness of the model\'s energy conversion was analyzed by merit function and found that the value is increased from 1.076 to 1.184 to sample A to F, respectively.
+The usefulness of the model\'s energy conversion was analyzed with the merit function and was found to increase in value from 1.076 to 1.184, over the samples A to F, respectively.
 This shows that the nanofluid filter effectively converts the absorbed light to useful energy.

 +----------------------------------+--------------------------------+